Introduction: Simple Python Backdoor

 So since this program is made in Python 3, you go ahead and download the latest version from here.
-But you will also need the following modules:
+But you will also need a few modules.

 Step 2: Setup...

-So to configure the client, open up client.py with IDLE or any other editor you should see the code above.
+So to configure the client, open up client.py with IDLE or any other editor and you should see the code above as in pic 1.

-Anyway, the first thing you need to do is configure to IP address to connect to, so set strHost to be the IP the client should connect to.
-Or if you plan to use the program with dns, remove the "#" on the line below and fill in your hostname in between the quotes. eg. myserver113.ddns.net.
+Anyway, the first thing you need to do is configure to IP address to connect to, so set strHost to be your IP in which the client should connect to such as in pic 2.
+Or if you plan to use the program with a dns such as from no-ip, which allows you to use the program outside your network, remove the "#" on the line below and fill in your hostname in between the quotes. eg. myserver113.ddns.net.

 NOTE: If you plan on using the program outside of your network, you must port forward port 3000.
 Or if you are using a server though such as one from DigitalOcean, no port forwarding is required :).

 In order to allow anyone without python and modules to run the file, you must build the file to an .exe.
 So to build open up a command prompt and run the following code: